-A. Ask a few people to illustrate the 3 types of basic questions of observation, interpretation, and application on a familiar Bible passage.
+A. Ask a few people to the three types of basic questions of observation, interpretation, and application on a familiar Bible passage.

-That would be an excellent thing to do at this workshop.
-Two or three of you may share and each of you give an illustration from one of the Bible courses/lessons about one of those three questions.
+That would be an excellent thing to do tonight before you go to bed.
+Two or three of you may share a room, and each of you give an illustration from one of the CBLT courses about one of those three questions.